yanatan16/golang-soundcloud/README.md

 Implemented:

-- Some GET requests are implemented
+- Most GET requests are implemented
 - Both authenticated and unauthenticated requests can be made
+- Refreshes tokens
 - No `interface{}` data types!

 Todo:

 - The full set of GET requests
-- Authentication
+- Full Authentication
-- POST / DELETE requests
+- POST / PUT / DELETE requests

 ## Contributing